fireonehero/DownloadsJanitor/README.md

-# 🧹 Janitor
+# 🧹 DownloadsJanitor

-**Janitor** is an automated, rules-based file organizer for Windows.
+**DownloadsJanitor** is an automated, rules-based file organizer for Windows.
 Built in modern C++, this tool monitors specified folders (like your 'Downloads') and automatically moves files to their correct destinations based on your custom JSON rules, keeping your system clean and tidy.

-![]
-*(Demo image to be added here)*

 ---